 - Deferred Repayment Loan – Just like federal unsubsidized loans, no payments are due while attending school and interest is accruing during this time.
 Private lenders also offer various repayment lengths of 5, 10, or 15 years for repayment.
 Because these loans require no monthly payment due during the deferment period, any payments, even minimal ones, can help to reduce the interest owed and possibly principal.
 Making payments during school will provide you with a lower monthly payment after you leave school and saves you money on the total interest costs.
 Making payments on deferred loans while in school has maximum flexibility so that if you are short on funds in various months, no negative consequences occur if you skip a month.
 Any small additional payments, whenever you can make them while in school, will benefit you in the end.

 TIP: You may want to set up a small automatic monthly payment of $25 or whatever you can afford so that you will benefit with a reduction on your interest rate if it’s offered with auto-pay.

 - Interest-Only Loan – Unlike making payments towards a deferred loan when you can, interest-only loans require a minimum monthly payment of the interest accrued only during that month and your principal balance does not decrease even though payments are being made.
 If you are in a situation that you and/or your cosigner can make payments higher than the required interest-only amount that is due (and the loan has no prepayment penalties), paying additional amounts will have the same positive benefit as mentioned in deferred examples.

-- Immediate Repayment Loan – Loans for which repayment is required soon after funds are disbursed, usually offered at lower interest rates.
-Repayment typically begins 30 days after money has been disbursed to your school, while you are still in school.
+- Immediate Repayment Loan – Loans for which repayment is required soon after funds are disbursed, are usually offered at lower interest rates.
+Repayment typically begins 30 days after money has been disbursed to your school, while you are attending school.
 These loans often can be repaid in terms of 5, 10, or 15 years.

 If you would like to learn more about borrowing options for student and families, download RISLA’s Borrowing Guide.